SamueleD98/assignment_1/README.md

 - GetPose, server
 - SetPose, server

-#### The Scanner node     UPDATEEEEEEEEEEEEEEEEEEEEEEEEEEEEEEE !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+#### The Scanner node
 This node controls the camera arm in order to scan the enviroment for the Aruco markers at first, and then scan the locations once the robot reaches them.
-As an action server, if it receives the 'load map' command, it will scan the environment until it has saved the ids of 7 different markers.
+As an action server, if it receives the 'load map' command, it will scan the environment until it has saved the ids of 7 different markers (actually the number of markers it has to search for can be passed as parameter).
 The node subscribes to the topic '/marker_publisher_mod/id' where the scanned ids are posted.
 The callback checks not only if the id is already saved in the list, but checks also for the validity of the scanned id by calling the service 'room_info'.
-In order to load the map, the camera will move in two different configurations untile all the ids are scanned, then those are sent to the ontology interface node to actually load the map.
+In order to load the map, the camera will move in two different configurations untill all the ids are scanned, then those are sent to the ontology interface node to actually load the map.

 Actions:
 - ScannerAction, server